So I gaze on you in the sanctuary

 ‘The goal of the monastic journey is a gradual transformation into the likeness of Christ through the action of the Spirit of God.’ – OCSO Guidelines on Formation

 Becoming a monk – Normal Entry Procedures:

 If the experience proves positive, one or two further visits are made.

-If your interest remains strong, and the community also feel you have a monastic vocation here, you will be invited to do a ‘live-in’, in a cell in the monastery, usually for a month, living, praying and working within the community to give both you and us a deeper insight into your suitability for monastic life.
+If your interest remains strong, and the community also feels you have a monastic vocation here, you will be invited to do a ‘live-in’, in a cell in the monastery, usually for a month, living, praying and working within the community, to give both you and us a deeper insight into your suitability for monastic life.
 If all goes well you will be invited to apply to enter.

 You can contact us by email or letter addressed to:

 Vocations Director, Fr Jan Rossey.